 Cyber attacks are a large problem in our society.
-They can drastically affect businesses’ everyday operations, leaving both them and their customers at risk.
-Not only can financial operations be tampered with, but customers’ personal information and a company’s confidential data can be stolen or exposed.
+They can greatly affect businesses’ daily operations, and leave both them and their customers at risk.
+Attackers can not only tamper with financial operations, but also steal or expose customers’ personal information and companies’ confidential data.

-Aside from Distributed Denial of Service (DDoS) attacks to slow down performance speeds or completely crash a site, other strategies can be utilized by hackers.
+Aside from Distributed Denial of Service (DDoS) attacks to slow down performance speeds or completely crash a site, other strategies can be used by hackers.
 For instance, malware can be used to infect the host system and gain access to its data.
-It can come in different forms, including keylogger malware that tracks the data users input into a system, and Trojan viruses that allow hackers to gain access to a system.
+And, it can come in many forms.
+One form is keylogger malware that tracks the data users input into a system.
+Moreover, there are Trojan viruses that allow hackers to gain access to a system.

 The fervor around the Facebook data-sharing scandal has the potential to be out-shadowed by the recent changes to federal regulations on gambling.
-We are going to see an increase in domestic gambling websites which may collect personal information, financial figures, and tax reporting data.
-The landscape of cyber crime is already tremendous, but we may have only seen a glimpse of its potential.
+That is to say, we are going to see an increase in domestic gambling websites.
+These may collect personal information, financial figures, and tax reporting data.
+The scope of cyber crime is already huge, but we may have only seen a glimpse of its ability.

 Impact on Small Businesses:

-Although large companies may seem like more obvious targets for hackers, any business that handles sensitive data can be at risk for cyber attacks.
+Any business that handles sensitive data can be at risk for cyber attacks not just large companies.

-Insureon.com states that cyber criminals are actually interested in attacking small businesses, as they accept credit cards for payments, store customer information, often operate business online or in the cloud, and are less likely to have a strong defense against hackers.
-According to csoonline.com, a survey conducted by the Ponemon Institute found that more than 61% of small businesses within the U.S. in 2017 had experienced a data breach.
-Additionally, the site stated that 60% of small companies go out of business within 6 months of a data breach, largely due to their adverse financial effects.
+Insureon.com states that cyber criminals are actually interested in attacking small businesses.
+This is because they accept credit cards for payments, store customer information, often operate business online or in the cloud, and are less likely to have a strong defense against hackers.
+According to csoonline.com, a survey conducted by the Ponemon Institute found that more than 61% of small businesses within the U.S. in 2017 had had a data breach.
+In addition, the site stated that 60% of small companies go out of business within 6 months of a data breach, largely due to their adverse financial effects.